 - Serve warm with caramel and vanilla ice cream.

-What apples are best for making an Apple Bread Pudding?
+What apples are best for making bread pudding?

 Any variety of apple will work when you make this bread pudding recipe.